Cervical radiculopathy happens when a pinched nerve in the neck (cervical spine) causes pain.

 In addition to sensory symptoms, radiculopathy can also cause motor dysfunction.

 Reflex changes in the neck and upper body and weakness are examples of motor dysfunction.

 A spine specialist/chiropractor has several tools to diagnose cervical radiculopathy.

 First and foremost, your medical history will be reviewed, and then will be:

 A physical exam will be conducted to recreate the pain in a controlled manner in the:

-Example: Spurling’s maneuver, which gently rotates the head, while applying gentle pressure.
+Example: Spurling’s maneuver gently rotates the head while applying gentle pressure.

-Once the information from the medical history and physical exam are done, imaging tests such as an MRI may be ordered so they can pinpoint the location of the nerve compression.
+Once the information from the medical history and physical exam is done, imaging tests such as an MRI may be ordered so they can pinpoint the location of the nerve compression.

 MRI scans show the soft tissues in the spine, including the nerves.